KnoP-01/krl-for-vim/README.md

     filetype plugin indent off " undo what plugin#begin() did to filetype syntax on                   " before filetype plugin on filetype plugin indent on   " after syntax on

-Q: Which keys get mapped to what?
-A: If there is no existing mapping which would be overridden and no \<plug\>
-   mapping is configured for that function then the following keys get mapped: >

-    <F2> Switch folding off
-    <F3> Close movement folds.
-    <F4> Close all folds.
-            Depend on g:krlFoldLevel not existing or >=1.
-            Can be forced with
-        let g:krlFoldingKeyMap = 1

-    gd Go to or show definition of variable or def/deffct.
-	      Does work on fold lines for `SPSMAKRO`, `UP`, `bin`, `binin` and `M`arker.
-            Can be forced with
-        let g:krlGoDefinitionKeyMap = 1

-    <leader>u List all appearances of word under cursor outside a comment or
-              enum declaration.
-            Can be forced with
-        let g:krlListUsageKeyMap = 1

-    <leader>f List all def/deffct in the current file.
-            Can be forced with
-        let g:krlListDefKeyMap = 1

-    [[ Move around functions.
-Takes a count.
-    ]] Move around functions.
-Takes a count.
-    [] Move around functions.
-Takes a count.
-    ][ Move around functions.
-Takes a count.
-    [; Move around comments.
-Takes a count.
-    ]; Move around comments.
-Takes a count.
-            Will override existing mappings!
-            Can be forced off with
-        let g:krlMoveAroundKeyMap = 0

-    if Inner function text object.
-    af Around function text object.
-    aF Around function text object including preceding comments and one following empty line.
-            Depend on g:krlMoveAroundKeyMap not existing or =1.
-            Can be forced with
-        let g:krlFunctionTextObject = 1

-    io Inner fold text object.
-Takes a count for nested folds. ao Around fold text object.
-Takes a count for nested folds.
-            Depend on matchit.
-            Can be forced with
-        let g:krlFoldTextObject = 1

-    ic Inner comment text object.
-    ac Around comment text object.
-            Depend on g:krlMoveAroundKeyMap not existing or =1.
-            Can be forced with
-        let g:krlCommentTextObject = 1

-    <leader>n Inserts a new def/deffct.
-            Can be forced with
-        let g:krlAutoFormKeyMap = 1

-Q: The mappings don't work!
-A: Existing mappings don't get overridden, unless the corresponding option is
-    explicitly set.

-Q: I want different keys mapped!
-A: There are \<plug\>-mappings available too, if you prefer different key
-    bindings.

-Q: Does krl-for-vim provide a mapping for indenting a complete file?
-A: No, but you may put the following in your .vimrc or
-    ~/.vim/after/ftplugin/krl.vim: >

-    nnoremap ANYKEY gg=G``zz

-Q: Does krl-for-vim provide a mapping to quickly switch between the
-    corresponding dat- and src-file?
-A: No, but you may put the following in your .vimrc or
-    ~/.vim/after/ftplugin/krl.vim: >

-    nnoremap ANYKEY :if expand('%')=~'\.dat' <bar> e %:s?\.dat$?.src? <bar> else <bar> e %:s?\.src$?.dat? <bar> endif<CR>

 Q: Scrolling feels sluggish.
 What can I do?
 A: Switch error highlighting off and/or folding to marker: >